codegold79/100DaysOfCode/log.md

 **Thoughts** It was a very busy week, so I had to skip a couple of days in the challenge.
 The upcoming week is a lot less busy.

 **Link(s) to Work** https://github.com/codegold79/ry-git-tutorial

+### Day 29: Tuesday, August 31, 2019

+**Today's Progress** I read about consensus protocols that are used in blockchain technology.
+Bitcoin uses Proof of Work, but it's very energy intensive.
+It's also slow.
+Another consensus protocol used (by Ethereum's Casper) is Proof of State.
+But, the one I spent the most time learning about was Raft, a protocol that was made with ease of understanding in mind.
+The most useful graphic I saw was at http://thesecretlivesofdata.com/.
+I also liked the talk done by Diego Ongaro (the person who wrote the paper on Raft) which can be seen here: https://www.youtube.com/watch?v=LAqyTyNUYSY

+**Thoughts** It's crazy how little I know about the problems out there and what people are doing to solve them.

+**Link(s) to Work**